nextstrain/nextclade_data/docs/dataset-curation-guide.md

 If your pull request is accepted and merged, your data enters `master` branch and is automatically deployed to the `master` environment.
 In a few minutes after merge it should be visible at https://master.clades.nextstrain.org

+Note for maintainers: Do not "squash merge" pull requests as only a normal merge triggers the Github action to update the index.

 Nextclade server maintainers, after ensuring that there is no obvious bugs or crashes, periodically trigger deployment of the changes accumulated on `master` to the `release` environment, and then it becomes visible at the main site at https://clades.nextstrain.org.

 There is no set schedule for releases, so let us know in the pull request if you have any particular preference.